More properties of Yetter-Drinfeld category over dual quasi-Hopf algebras: Introduction

+Then we will show that the category $^H_H\mathcal{YD}^{fd}$ of finite-dimensional left-left Yetter-Drinfeld modules is braided rigid.
+Finally we will study a special object $H_0$, and prove that it is a braided cocommutative coalgebra in the category of Yetter-Drinfeld modules.

 This paper is organized as follows.
-In section 1, we will review some known results about dual quasi-Hopf algebras and monoidal category.
+In section 1, we will review the basic results about dual quasi-Hopf algebras and monoidal category.
 In section 2, we will firstly introduce the notion of left-left Yetter-Drinfeld modules over dual quasi-Hopf algebra $H$.
-In particular, as in the case of Hopf algebras, $H$ itself is made to be an object in $^H_H\mathcal{YD}$, the category of left-left Yetter-Drinfeld modules (see Proposition 2.6).
-For this purpose, we will prove some equations needed in our computations (see Lemma 2.1 and Lemma 2.2).
-Next some category isomorphisms will be established, including the isomorphisms between all kinds of categories of Yetter-Drinfeld modules and the centers of categories of $H$-comodules (see Proposition 2.7 and 2.10).
-Finally we verify that different categories of Yetter-Drinfeld modules are also isomorphic (see Proposition 2.12 and 2.13).
+In particular, as in the case of Hopf algebras, $H$ itself is made to be an object in $^H_H\mathcal{YD}$, the category of left-left Yetter-Drinfeld modules.
+For this purpose, we will introduce some equations needed in our computations.
+We will give explicitly the braided monoidal structure of the categories of Yetter-Drinfeld modules.
+Then we will construct some isomorphisms between the Yetter-Drinfeld categories.
 In section 3, we will verify that the category of finite dimensional left-left Yetter-Drinfeld modules is rigid, and give the explicit forms of the left and right duals of any object.
+In section 4, we will firstly show that $H_0$ is a coalgebra in $^H_H\mathcal{YD}$, and then prove that it is braided cocommutative.